CaioCamatta/sol-script/README.md

 ### Compiled code

-SolScript's compiled code is heavily inspired by [java `.class` files](https://en.wikipedia.org/wiki/Java_class_file).
+SolScript's compiled code is heavily inspired by [java .class files](https://en.wikipedia.org/wiki/Java_class_file).
 SolScript.
 It's has two parts:
-- An array of bytecode
+- An array of bytecode.
+Bytecode have optional operands.
 - A pool of constants

-Bytecode may contains operands.

-The pool of constants is necessary so the compiler can pass constants (such as strings for variable names) to the VM.
+The constant pool is necessary so the compiler can pass constants, such as strings for variable names, to the VM.

 #### Example
 For the statement `print 2+3-4;`, the compiler would produce the following constants and bytecode: